1214658495/my-wiki-test/docs/3_4_GMSL_Video_Injection_Card/FAQ/FAQ_Video_Injection_Card.md

 For immediate assistance, contact our technical support team or visit our documentation portal.

-### Q12: What SDK and API interfaces are available for custom applications?
+### Q11: What SDK and API interfaces are available for custom applications?

-**A12:** Our API interfaces:
+**A11:** Our API interfaces:
 - **Send Interface**: `int send_one_frame(unsigned char* buffer);`
 - **Register Read/Write Interface**: `static int reg_rw(int addr, int write, int value);`

-Customers can directly use these APIs to implement video injection logic.
-Customers can use the register read/write interface to save registers and use the send interface to achieve video injection.
+These APIs enable direct implementation of video injection logic.
+Use the register read/write interface to configure and save register settings, then utilize the send interface to achieve video injection functionality.

-### Q13: How does the simulation software work with GPU acceleration?
+### Q12: How does the simulation software work with GPU acceleration?

-**A13:** The simulation software uses GPU virtual transmission channels to generate data, then transfers the data to CPU memory through CPU-based video injection APIs to achieve video injection.
+**A12:** The simulation software leverages GPU acceleration for data generation through virtual transmission channels, then efficiently transfers the processed data to CPU memory via optimized video injection APIs to achieve seamless video injection functionality.

 ---